 If you add encrypted files to a compressed folder, the files will be unencrypted when extracted, which might result in unintentional disclosure of personal or sensitive information.
 For that reason, you should avoid compressing encrypted files.

 Some types of files, like JPEG pictures, are already highly compressed.
-If you compress several JPEG pictures into a folder, the total size of the folder will be about the same as the original collection of pictures because the JPEG file format is compressed to begin with.
-If you want to make pictures smaller to send in e‑mail, see Send pictures or videos in e‑mail.
+If you compress several JPEG pictures into a folder, the total size of the folder will be about the same as the original collection of pictures.
+If you want to make pictures smaller to send in e‑mail, see Send pictures in e-mail.

-If you have already created a compressed folder and you want to add a new file or folder to it, drag the files you want to add to the compressed folder.
+If you've already created a compressed folder and you want to add a new file or folder to it, drag the files that you want to add to the compressed folder.